-The Vice President, Finance and Asset Management/Treasurer shall be responsible for implementing and managing the Authority's investor relations program including the maintenance and periodic updating of the financial information provided on the Authority's web site.
+The Vice President, Finance and Asset Management/Treasurer shall be responsible for implementing and managing the Authority's investor relations program.
 The Authority shall attempt to promptly respond to any reasonable inquiry from an institutional or retail investor concerning information generally available to the investing public.